 opened 1852, South Wales Railway, with St Ishmael’s Sea Wall.
 Broad

 gauge line, converted to standard gauge 1872.
 Remains open.
 Southern

 end of sea wall near St Ishmael’s Church (SN363084).

 - Viaduct (ST751643).
 Opened 1840, Great Western Railway, a broad

 gauge line.
 Converted to mixed gauge 1874, standard gauge 1892.
 Remains

 open.
-Near St James’ Church, which was destroyed in the Second World War;
+A short distance from St James’ Church, which was located at the

 - St James (Cheltenham)

 - Two stations, both named Cheltenham Spa St James: first station

 (approx ST944246) opened 1847, Great Western Railway, terminus of